 9. Replace Your Cotton Bath Towel

 Another easy swap you can make is to replace your regular cotton bath towel with a Bamboo Hair Towel.
 Bamboo is softer and smoother than cotton, which means it won’t pull at your hair and lead to breakage and frizz.

 Bleach damaged hair and heat damaged hair crave moisture and hair-friendly oils are the best way to give your strands the moisture they deserve!

 We’re not exactly recommending applying olive oil from your pantry directly to your hair (although you can if you want to!).
-Instead, use our Hair Growth & Protection Hair Mask formulated with organic aloe vera, olive oil extract, shea butter and sunflower seed oil to nourish hair from the outside in.
+Instead, use our Anti-Frizz & Hydration Pre-shampoo Hair Balm formulated with shea butter, organic olive oil extract, jojoba seed oil and sunflower seed oil to nourish hair from the outside in.